sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 Sensible currently supports the following:

 - fillable text fields, not for example checkboxes or radio buttons.
-- PDF templates, not for example HTML.
+- PDF templates, not for example HTML (support coming soon).
 - the concat method, not for example split or join.